Band Hero: Nintendo DS soundtrack

 The Nintendo DS version of Band Hero features thirty songs (per regional version from a forty-five song combined setlist) of the same genre as the console-based soundtrack.
-Although they feature some of the same artists from the console version, the tracks themselves are different.
+Although they feature some of the same artists from the console version, the tracks themselves are mainly different, with a limited overlap of three songs being part of the main setlists of both versions, seven available as downloadable content, and six exportable from their use in prior console games.

 Importable content

 On release of Band Hero, 35 of the songs from World Tour and 21 from Smash Hits are importable into Band Hero for a small fee (approximately $0.10 per song), and are treated as downloadable content for the game playable in all game modes.
 Furthermore, 69 of the 85 tracks from Guitar Hero 5 will be importable into Band Hero.
 All transferred songs will also be playable in Guitar Hero 5 and will be free if downloaded in either games.
 However, Guitar Hero 5 or Band Hero is not backwards-compatible with World Tour nor any other Guitar Hero game.
 The transfer process requires the player to enter a unique code from the World Tour or Smash Hits manual to be able to redownload available songs in a pack (on the Xbox 360 or PlayStation 3) or individual songs (on the Wii) that have been updated to include the new features.
 Players on the Xbox 360 can delete individual songs after downloading the pack.
 Some songs are not transferable because of licensing issues—not technical issues—according to Bright.
 Tim Riley, the head of music licensing at Activision, stated that the company will continue to seek licenses for more songs from previous games and downloadable content to be exported into Band Hero, but cannot guarantee that these songs will be licensed for future Guitar Hero games.